Sharon Glassburn, MA, MFT

 I am a currently unlicensed clinician with a Master's degree from Adler University in Chicago, Illinois.
 I have practiced for more than 4 years across diverse settings (a community family counseling center, a walk-in LGBTQ peer counseling center, a public middle school, and a private group practice) before venturing out on my own.
-I currently meet the IL marriage and family therapist licensure requirements for clinical (face-to-face) and total work hours; I am acquiring the last of my supervision hours necessary to sit for the national exam.
+I currently meet the IL marriage and family therapist licensure requirements for clinical (face-to-face), supervision, and total work hours; I now await department approval to sit for the national licensing exam.
+I work independently but do receive consultation for my work.
 During supervision appointments, every effort will be made to respect your privacy and personhood, keeping your case information confidential.
 (If you have questions about this process or what any of the above means, please do not hesitate to ask!)

 If using online appointment-booking, please schedule sessions at least 48 hours in advance.
 After scheduling, wait for your confirmation email.
 (Please only submit requests if you can genuinely commit to that time and feel reasonably psychologically ready to proceed with a conversation about therapy.)

 Coming out (as lesbian, gay, bisexual, transgender, asexual, kinky, or queer); Negotiating boundaries in romantic relationships; Writer's block; Adjustment issues in blended families; Gender nonconformity; Self esteem

 I identify as a family therapist in large part to emphasize systemic functioning rather than individual pathology and disorder.
 Our psychiatric labels reflect the culture in which we are living and the values of the systems around us.
 By tracing the dominant narratives of the cultures in which we are embedded, we can often make better sense of presenting problems and deconstruct meaning to live more authentically according to our own values.

 - Relationship Advice: Can Ethical Porn Enhance Your Sex Life?